RoamGuru Roam Guru

 Lake Como

 Italy's most famous lake is easily accessible from Bergamo.
-The journey takes you through the Lecco branch of the lake, with options to explore Bellagio, Varenna, and the elegant town of Como itself.
+The journey takes you through the Lecco branch of the lake, with options to explore Bellagio, Varenna, and Como itself.

 Getting There: